InstaGraM: Instance-level Graph Modeling for Vectorized HD Map Learning: Related Work

-To better preserve spatial information and to ease the integration of cross-view information, follow up works rely on more interpretable and elegant approaches to map the transformation between the features in the camera view and the BEV.
+Alternatively, to recover full structural information in 3D space, some approaches utilize depth information~\cite{philion2020lift,li2023bevdepth,liu2023bevfusion,kim2023crn}.
+Lift strategy in~\cite{philion2020lift} predicts categorical depth distribution along the pixel rays and combines with 2D CNN feature to obtain voxel-like representation which is then collapsed along z-axis to BEV space.
+BEV pooling~\cite{liu2023bevfusion} boosts the computation of aforementioned splat operation using interval reduction and fast grid association.
+BEVDepth~\cite{li2023bevdepth} further exploits supervision of depth distribution for reliable depth acquisition.
+CRN~\cite{kim2023crn} adopts sparse radar point clouds on top of BEVDepth for more spatially accurate BEV feature.
+Homography or depth-aware view transform strategies have the advantage of being intuitive, interpretable and offering good transferability to various camera setups.
+Despite these advantages, geometric warping solutions face multiple limitations: they rely on strong prior, may suffer from perspective distortions and require successive stages.
+To circumvent these limitations, another solution consists in using neural networks to learn the PV-to-BEV transformation implicitly.
+One of the pioneering work employing this strategy is VED~\cite{lu2019monocular} which directly employ a variational auto-encoder to predict the BEV from an input image without intermediate stages.
+To better preserve spatial information and to ease the integration of cross-view information, follow up works rely on more interpretable and elegant approaches to map the transformation between the features in the PV and the BEV.
 One of the seminal work is~\cite{pan2020cross} where a Multi-layer Perceptron (MLP) is used to learn this mapping.
 After the image features from multiple views are mapped onto a unified BEV, the segmentation can be learned into this final representation.
-This approach combines multiple advantages.
 Unlike its IPM counterpart, it does not require any prior calibration and it is not affected by perspective distortion (global receptive field).
-As a result, this strategy has influenced numerous works proposing various improvements such as multi-resolution features~\cite{roddick2020predicting, saha2021enabling} and learnable bi-directional projection~\cite{li2021hdmapnet}.
-More recently, to provide more expressive and data dependent mapping, the use of transformer networks has grown~\cite{peng2022bevsegformer,yang2021projecting}.
-The problem of these approaches is their high memory requirement, to alleviate this issue recent works adopt deformable transformer networks~\cite{li2022bevformer,chen2022efficient,zhou2022cross}.
+As a result, this strategy has influenced numerous works proposing various improvements such as multi-resolution features~\cite{roddick2020predicting, saha2021enabling} and combining geometric projection~\cite{li2021hdmapnet}.
+More recently, to provide more expressive and data dependent mapping, the use of transformer~\cite{peng2022bevsegformer,yang2021projecting,li2022bevformer,chen2022efficient,zhou2022cross} has grown.